colddsam/ModeYOLO/README.md

 # ModeYOLO Python Package

 ## Introduction
-ModeYOLO is a Python package designed to perform color space transformations on images and facilitate the creation of modified datasets for training deep learning models.
-The package consists of two main modules: `ColorOperation.py` and `Operation.py`.
+ModeYOLO is a versatile Python package designed for efficient color space transformations, dataset modification, and YOLO model training.
+It seamlessly integrates into your workflow, providing solutions for diverse machine learning applications in computer vision.

+## Dependencies
+ModeYOLO depends on the following libraries:
+- Ultralytics (`ultralytics`)
+- PyTorch (`torch`)
+- os (`os`)
+- opencv-python (`cv2`)

 ### Folder Structure
 Before using the package, ensure that your source dataset follows the following folder structure: